xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 database regardless.
 "No single point of failure" means that the cluster can continue to serve requests, even if one machine fails completely.

-In this way, ArangoDB has been designed as a distributed multi-model database.
+In this way, AvocadoDB has been designed as a distributed multi-model database.
 This section gives a short outline on the cluster architecture and how the above features and capabilities are achieved.

-### Structure of an ArangoDB cluster
+### Structure of an AvocadoDB cluster

-An ArangoDB cluster consists of a number of ArangoDB instances which talk to each other over the network.
+An AvocadoDB cluster consists of a number of AvocadoDB instances which talk to each other over the network.
 They play different roles, which will be explained in detail below.
-The current configuration of the cluster is held in the "Agency", which is a highly-available resilient key/value store based on an odd number of ArangoDB instances running [Raft Consensus Protocol](https://raft.github.io/).
+The current configuration of the cluster is held in the "Agency", which is a highly-available resilient key/value store based on an odd number of AvocadoDB instances running [Raft Consensus Protocol](https://raft.github.io/).

-For the various instances in an ArangoDB cluster there are 4 distinct
+For the various instances in an AvocadoDB cluster there are 4 distinct
 roles: Agents, Coordinators, Primary and Secondary DBservers.
 In the following sections we will shed light on each of them.
 Note that the tasks for all roles run the same binary from the same Docker image.

 #### Agents

-One or multiple Agents form the Agency in an ArangoDB cluster.
+One or multiple Agents form the Agency in an AvocadoDB cluster.
 The Agency is the central place to store the configuration in a cluster.
 It performs leader elections and provides other synchronization services for the whole cluster.
 Without the Agency none of the other components can